tosh2230/stairlight/README.md

 # StairLight

-StairLight detects table dependencies from SQL CTAS queries.
+StairLight is a table-level data lineage tool, detects table dependencies from `Create Table As Select` SQL files.